roberto/blog.robertosoares.me/source/_posts/2012-08-08-testing-chrome-extensions-with-jasmine.markdown

 [async]:http://pivotal.github.com/jasmine/#section-Asynchronous_Support
 [extension-specs]:https://github.com/roberto/gist-io-chrome/tree/master/spec

-This weekend I wrote a chrome extension for [Gist.IO][gistio], a nice blog writing for hackers, to try out [Jasmine], a BDD framework for testing JavaScript code.
+This weekend I wrote [a chrome extension][extension] for [Gist.IO][gistio], a nice blog writing for hackers, to try out [Jasmine], a BDD framework for testing JavaScript code.
 This post contains some notes about it.

 <!-- more -->